UWPCE-PythonCert/ProgrammingInPython/source/topics/01-setting_up/python_and_core_tools.rst

 #.
 A way to run your code -- command line, IDE, etc.
 #.
 A way to use the "git" source code version control system

 You can be successful in the program as long as you have the above.
-If you don't already have a setup that fulfills those requirements -- read on.
+If you don't already have a setup that fulfills those requirements: read on.

+If you are not sure -- you can go here to test your setup out: :ref:`testing_your_setup` -- if you get stuck, then come back here, and read on.

 Platforms
 ---------